Crows Nest store now open from Friday to Tuesday, 10am till 6pm.

 What knives does KAI make?

-KAI produces the following knife lines: Shun Premier.
+KAI produces the following knife lines: Shun Premier, Shun Classic, Kai Seki Magoroku Imayo.
+We currently carry 12 products from KAI at Knives and Stones.
 They specialise in Shun premium knives, Seki Magoroku line, world's largest Japanese knife manufacturer.

 Where is KAI located?